hybridious/Artifical-Intelligence/Tracker.md

 Project may take several months.
 We are using github just as a way to track progress on both ends of the project.

+Libs we are using:

+http://dlib.net/ This is used in our program.

+https://github.com/opencv/opencv/ facial recog with our own algo